Probabilistic causes in Markov chains: Costs of -causes

 \subsection{Maximal cost of a $p$-cause}

 In practice, the weight function on the Markov chain potentially models resources for which the available consumption has a \emph{tight} upper bound.
 For example, the amount of energy a drone can consume from its battery is naturally limited.
 Instead of just knowing that \emph{on average} the consumption will lie below a given bound, it is therefore often desirable to find monitors whose costs are guaranteed to lie below this limit for (almost) any evolution of the system.
-This is captured by the following definition.

 \begin{definition}[Maximal cost] Let $\Pi$ be a $p$-cause for $\goal$ in $M$.
 We define the \emph{maximal cost} of $\Pi$ to be

 \end{definition}